dariosoto10/marvel-api/README.md

 ## Usage

-1. Run the application by executing the following scripts in the terminal.
+1. Run the application by executing the following scripts in the terminal:

-   `docker-compose up --build`
+- `docker-compose up --build`
-   `node marvel-api`
+- `node marvel-api`

 2. Marvel characters' information will be fetched, filtered, and saved to the MongoDB database.
 3. Console logs will display the retrieved character information and any errors encountered during the process.